PANTHEONtech/lighty/lighty-examples/lighty-community-restconf-ofp-app/README.md

 -------------
 Build the project using maven command: ```mvn clean install```.
 This will create *.zip* archive in target directory.
-Extract this archive and check if is used same version of alpn and java.
-After that run *.jar* file using java with command:
+Extract this archive and run *.jar* file using java with command:
 ```
-java -Xbootclasspath/p:lib/alpn-boot-8.1.12.v20180117.jar -jar lighty-restconf-ofp-app-9.1.0-SNAPSHOT.jar
+java -jar lighty-community-restconf-ofp-app-9.2.1-SNAPSHOT.jar
 ```

 ### Use custom config files